Home / Two-wheeler Insurance / Articles / Anti-lock Braking System (ABS) in bikes: How does it work?

 Greater control: It helps the rider brake more effectively and take control of the situation.

 Lower wear and tear: Without an anti-lock braking system, the rider would have to manually release the brake to reduce the chances of the wheels locking up.
-This can cause uneven tyre wear and increased stress on the brakes.
+It can cause uneven tyre wear and increased stress on the brakes.
 ABS mitigates this wear and tear by automatically detecting the lock-up and modulating the brake pressure.

 Higher rider confidence: It gives the rider the required confidence to stop quickly and safely, resulting in a comfortable and enjoyable ride.